 Particular Routers and 3rd party firewalls also cause speed and disconnection problems.
 Disable the Router / 3rdparty or Windows Firewall and check the connection consistency and speed.
-When you set up a VPN connection, make sure your computer’s firewall setting is set then only a VPN can run reliably.
+When you set up a VPN connection, ensure your computer’s firewall setting is set; then only a VPN can run reliably.
 Frequently firewall settings do not affect the VPN but affect the CPU speed, making VPN slow down your Internet connection.

-Generally, you may not see such a severe change in internet connection speed when you are using a VPN.
+Generally, you may not see such a severe internet connection speed change when using a VPN.
 That is because the overall rate of your VPN entirely depends on your current internet connection speed.
 So, any slowdown will only be a small segment that may not even be noticeable as long as that is stable.